 The land level contains shared open public spaces where a central staircase can reach different units.
 Each apartment has its own exclusive floor plan, materials, and angles.
 Every space combines a mixture of texture, but they all have concrete walls.
 In a way, each floor is understood as a little city, with its own unique areas and relations with the outside world.
 Each space is unique in size, condition, and shape, which defines the apartment’s character.

 About Akihisa Hirata

 Born in Osaka in 1971, he received in 1997 a master’s degree from the Kyoto University Graduate School of Engineering.
 After working at Toyo Ito & Associates, he established Akihisa Hirata architecture office in 2005.
-He is currently a specially-appointed associate professor at the Tohoku University and a part-time lecturer at the Kyoto University and at the Tokyo University.
+He is currently a specially-appointed associate professor at the Tohoku University and a part-time lecturer at Kyoto University and Tokyo University.

-He has been awarded with the 19th Japan Institute of Architects Newcomer Prize, second prize in the Kaoshiung Maritime Cultural & Popular Music Center International Competition (2011), Elita Design Award (2012), Golden Lion at the Venice Biennale with Toyo Ito, Naoya Hatakeyama, Sou Fujimoto, Kumiko Inui (2012), first prize in the Kamaishi City Disaster Recovery Public Housing Proposal (2012) and first prize in the Ota City Library and Museum Proposal (2014).
+He has been awarded the 19th Japan Institute of Architects Newcomer Prize, second prize in the Kaoshiung Maritime Cultural & Popular Music Center International Competition (2011), Elita Design Award (2012), Golden Lion at the Venice Biennale with Toyo Ito, Naoya Hatakeyama, Sou Fujimoto, Kumiko Inui (2012), first prize in the Kamaishi City Disaster Recovery Public Housing Proposal (2012) and first prize in the Ota City Library and Museum Proposal (2014).